remccormick/hello-world/README.md

 # hello-world
 Rob McCormick - work in RTP, NC

-Interested in DevOps, Python, Powershell and security.
+Interested in Python, Powershell and security.